PalisadoesFoundation/talawa-docs/docs/internships/ideas.md

 There are others, but these are the primary ones that will guide your contributions.

+### Impact Definition

+We have categorized the various ideas according to the degree of impact they will have to the project.
+Use these definitions to understand how each idea will affect our overall project goals.

+1. **Low-hanging fruit:** These projects require minimal familiarity with the codebase and basic technical knowledge.
+They are relatively short, with clear goals.
+1. **Risky/Exploratory:** These projects push the scope boundaries of our development efforts.
+They might require expertise in an area not covered by our current development team.
+They might take advantage of a new technology.
+There is a reasonable chance that the project might be less successful, but the potential rewards make it worth the attempt.
+1. **Fun/Peripheral:** These projects might not be related to the current core development focus, but create new innovations and new perspective for our project.
+1. **Core development:** These projects derive from the ongoing work from the core of our development team.
+The list of features and bugs is never-ending, and help is always welcome.
+1. **Infrastructure/Automation:** These projects are the code that our organization uses to get our development work done; for example, projects that improve the automation of releases, regression tests and automated builds.
+This is a category in which a contributor can be really helpful, doing work that the development team has been putting off while they focus on core development.

 ## Primary Idea Areas

 Here are the features we'd like to implement in the coming months.